LiorKogan/V1/README.md

   - optionally, with relationship's expressions (see Q339)
   - optionally, with aggregators (see Q125)
 - a quantifier
-  - o	optionally, with aggregators (see Q360v2)
+  - optionally, with aggregators (see Q360v2)

 Alternatively: